Reporting elder abuse — who to call and what to expect

 Does your parent have legal capacity to make decisions?
 If your parent is cognitively intact and refusing help, intervention is harder.
 Your parent has the right to make poor decisions about their own care and finances.
 An adult with capacity can refuse intervention, even if that adult is being abused.
 If your parent lacks capacity, intervention is easier because your parent's wishes don't override the need for protection.

+Are there other family members involved?
+Are there witnesses to the abuse?
+Is there physical evidence?
+The more corroborating evidence, the stronger the case.
 Is the abuser a family member, a caregiver, a healthcare provider, or someone else?
 Different types of abusers call for different interventions.
 A family member taking money is different from a nursing home staff member failing to provide care.

 Make the report.
 You can usually report by phone.
 You'll describe the situation, give your parent's information, and explain why you're concerned.
 Some states allow anonymous reporting.
 Some require your name.
 Be prepared to be specific about what you've observed or what your parent has told you.